inbra/sentiment-one/README.md

 			<version>3.6.13</version>
 		</dependency>
 ```
-Weka comes with a wrapper for [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) - which we will use for contructing the support vector machine.
+Weka comes with a wrapper for [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) - which we will use for constructing the support vector machine.
 Add libsvm to your project using...
 ```xml
 		<dependency>
 		  <groupId>com.facebook.thirdparty</groupId>